 - In a large skillet over medium heat brown ground beef.
 Drain any excess grease.
 Add taco seasoning and water; simmer for 5-10 minutes.
 Spoon on top of fry bread, sprinkle with cheddar cheese, tomatoes, black olives and green onions.
 Top with sour cream and serve immediately.

-Keywords: fry bread, Indian bread, Navajo tacos, tacos, fry bread tacos, tacos
+Keywords: fry bread, native American fry bread, bread, tacos, fry bread tacos, tacos